 The Telekom Security Trust Center operates the "T-TeleSec GlobalRoot Class 2" root CA for advanced certification services.
 The root CA certificate is a self-signed certificate and is published by Telekom Security online.
 The publication allows a validity check of all certificates issued in these hierarchies beyond the scope of one's own intranet.
 The root CA only certifies certificates from direct subordinate certification authorities.
-In the case of the cPKI, this is the "Deutsche Telekom AG secure email CA E03" from July 14, 2020.
+In the case of the cPKI, this is "Deutsche Telekom AG Issuing CA 01" until April 18, 2018, the "Deutsche Telekom AG secure email CA" from April 18, 2018 to March 03, 2020 and the "Deutsche Telekom AG secure email CA E02" from March 03, 2020.